Professor of Education and Psychology

 Social media, cyberbullying, socio-emotional learning, racial discrimination, identity, adolescent development in urban schools and online contexts, mobile interventions

-Dr. Brendesha Tynes is an associate professor of Education and Psychology at the USC Rossier School of Education.
+Dr. Brendesha Tynes is Dean's Professor of Educational Equity and a professor of Education and Psychology at the USC Rossier School of Education.
 Her research focuses on youth experiences with digital media, and how they are associated with academic and socio-emotional outcomes.
 She is also interested in equity in digital literacy, which includes empowering uses of digital tools for underrepresented youth.
 She is currently principal investigator on three primary projects: The Teen Life Online and in Schools Project (TLOS), the E-Cope Project, and the Digital Equity Project.

 The TLOS Project is an NIH-funded, mixed-method, longitudinal study of online racial discrimination—also called race-related cyberbullying—and the assets and resources youth possess that buffer its effects on mental health, problem behavior and academic outcomes.
 More specifically, the study uses a risk and resilience framework to explain the differential outcomes among adolescents exposed to similar risks online.
 Although the internet may threaten social identity and adjustment, particularly for adolescents of color, individual (e.g. coping) and contextual (e.g. parental support) factors mitigate such risks.

 The E-Cope Project includes the design of a theory-driven mobile intervention (i.e. an app) to enhance adolescents’ ability to cope with online racial discrimination.
 In addition, a randomized controlled trial is used to determine whether the intervention is effective at enhancing youth ability to critique negative messages and use adaptive coping strategies.